Your call archive is legal dead weight.

-You audit 2% of your calls, and the other 98% sits in files that can't defend themselves.
-Here is what a signed, verifiable record changes.
+You audit 2% of your calls, and the other 98% sits in files that cannot defend themselves.
+Here is what a Klariqo Call Record changes.

 The letter lands on a Tuesday.